Spektrum DX6i Review

 Electrically Efficient:

-Unlike most RC radios (even cheap non computerized toy like ones that run on a nominal voltage of 9.6 volts and use eight AA batteries) the Spektrum DX6i only requires 4 AA batteries to operate.
+Unlike most RC radios (even cheap non computerized toy like ones that run on a nominal voltage of 9.6 volts and use eight AA batteries) the Spektrum DX6i only requires 4 AA batteries to operate - the DX6 allows for a lithium pack upgrade as well.

 Smooth Throttle/Collective Stick Movement:

-The DX6i’s throttle/collective stick movement is butter smooth – better than most other RC radios I have ever owned (at least without modification).
+The DX6's throttle/collective stick movement is butter smooth – better than most other entry level RC radios in this price segment (at least without modification).
 On a heli specific radio you don’t want throttle stick indexing of course and no RC heli specific radio will have harsh indexing, but will usually have a bit.

 Low Weight: